Desp0o/talking-AIs/README.md

 You simply provide an initial topic, and the two droids will carry out a continuous conversation, exploring and debating the subject with their own personalities and perspectives.

-This app is a playful experiment designed to demonstrate the capabilities of FoundationModels and multi-agent conversation logic using natural language generation.
+This app is a playful experiment designed to demonstrate the capabilities of FoundationModels.

 ## 🚀 Technologies Used